+- Select Single cuts

-Select Linear mach. longit.
+- Select Linear mach. longit.

-- ► Select the scope of the cycle:
+- Select the scope of the cycle:

 - Off: When the cycle is completed, the tool remains at the cycle end position

 - On: The tool returns to the starting point

 Linear mach. longit.: The tool moves from the Start point to the End point contour Z2 at the programmed feed rate and remains at the cycle end position.